 Philippine Amusement Gaming Corporation (PAGCOR) issued a memorandum dated March 15, 2020 to suspend all gaming operations in Metro Manila.
 On June 16, 2020, the casino has resumed its operations as approved by PAGCOR at 30% capacity and eight-hour daily operations until July 3, 2020.
 On July 4, 2020, the casino operation moved to temporarily cease operations until August 20, 2020.
 On August 21, 2020, the casino has again resumed limited operation and subsequently, on November 23, 2020 it has been allowed to operate at 24-hours until re-imposition of enhance community quarantine on March 29, 2021.
 Casino operations has been suspended from March 29, 2021 until April 30, 2021.
 On May 1, 2021, upon imposition of modified enhanced community quarantine in Metro Manila, PAGCOR and Inter-agency Task Force (IATF) have allowed the casino to resume 12 hours operations at 50% capacity and on an invitational basis only until May 31, 2021.
 On June 1, 2021, it has been downgraded to general community quarantine until August 5, 2021 hence, the casino can operate for 24 hours.
 On July 29, 2021, the IATF has again placed Metro Manila on enhanced community quarantine from August 6 to 20, 2021.
+On November 18, 2021, IATF has implemented revised guidelines for the country's COVID-19 restrictions and response allowing casino operations to operate in areas under Alert Level 2.

-As of the date of this report, the Group has not yet resumed its full operation of the casino and is dependent on the quarantine classification put in place by IATF.
+As of the date of the report, the Group has not yet resumed its full operation of the casino as a result of the PAGCOR and IATF memorandum.